Dan Jawitz: Career

 Jawitz started in the industry as a publicist on the film Kini and Adams which was selected for Official Competition at the Cannes Film Festival (1997) and nominated for a Palme d’Or.

 In 2000, he launched Ice Media with Joel Phiri in Johannesburg.
-More than a decade later, Jawitz and Phiri reunited to form Known Associates Entertainment.
+Nearly 2 decades later, Jawitz and Phiri reunited to form Known Associates Entertainment with Tshepiso Chikapa Phiri.

 Previous partnerships include, Fireworx Media which Jawitz established in 2008 with Neil Brandt and Bridget Pickering.
-He managed thisproduction company as the Managing Director for 10 years, producing shows on South African television, including Keeping Score (Telenovela, SABC2) and Hustle (Drama, ETV).
+He was Managing Director of the company for 10 years, producing shows for South African television, including Keeping Score (Telenovela, SABC2) and Hustle (Drama, ETV).

 In 2014 he co-produced One Humanity with Tony Hollingsworth, directed by Mickey Dube, which vividly brings to life the history of the international Anti-Apartheid Movement using music, archive and interview.